mahorn/solar-radiation/README.md

 ```
 ### Metadata
 Metadata available for `solar-ranges.json` can be found within this [PDF](solrad.pdf "solar radiation").
 Basically, the attribute `solar_cal` stands for *_estimated solar calories per square centimeter per day_*.

+- wrangling data - the value *solar_cal* is a set of string ranges.

+`ogr2ogr -f CSV ranges.csv Solar_Insolation_Ranges/Solar_Insolation_Ranges.shp -sql "select distinct solar_cal  from Solar_Insolation_Ranges order by solar_cal"`

+Because this _CSV_ only has 9 distinct values, we just added a column and number 0-8 to create a numeric value with which to use with the map.